 - Insurance – Review your insurance policies and coverage, considering the purpose for your insurance coverage and whether the levels are appropriate.
 If you aren’t sure whether adjustments are necessary, reach out to your financial advisor.

-- Estate Planning – Dig through your files and locate your will, powers of attorney and advanced directives.
+- Estate Planning –Locate your will, powers of attorney and advanced directives.
 Are they up to date?
 Do they properly reflect your current intentions?
 If not, reach out to your attorney and schedule an appointment.

-- Credit Report – If you haven’t reviewed your credit report recently, consider ordering a free credit report.
-Review the report to ensure that the information is correct and take the time to close any credit cards that you aren’t using.
+- Credit Report – If you haven’t reviewed your credit report recently, consider ordering your free credit report.
+Review the reports to ensure that the information is correct and take the time to close any credit cards that you aren’t using.

 Spending time on your financial health this holiday season may just be the best gift you can give.
 Be good to yourself and your loved ones–you won’t regret it!